ESMValGroup/ESMValTool_Tutorial/README.md

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+Note that the content of the web page is located in the directory [_episodes](https://github.com/ESMValGroup/tutorial/tree/master/_episodes).

 Please see the current list of [issues][FIXME] for ideas for contributing to this repository.
 For making your contribution, we use the GitHub flow, which is